Lessons from The Simpsons Characters

 Ned Flanders; Casual or non-believers often dislike the devout for being devout.

 On the surface Ned Flanders is a narrow minded Christian zealot.
 A close examination reveals him to be good natured and generous to a fault[i].
-While he has many definite opinions he doesn’t proselytize.
+He often loans things to Homer which Homer never returns.
+While Ned has many definite opinions he doesn’t proselytize.
 He is an expert at turning the other cheek.
 Homer despises Ned.[ii]

 [i] Bart’s Comet – In this episode a comet is headed for Springfield.
 The only person with a fallout shelter is Ned Flanders.
 In his kindness he lets everyone in the town inside his shelter.
 There is one person more than the shelter can hold so the rest of the town votes Ned out of the shelter.
 He willingly leaves.